geoadmin/doc-tech/docs/wmts.md

 Notes:

 - Partly due to a limitation of the WMTS 1.0.0 recommendations, each _projection_ has its own `GetCapabilities` document.
-- The same timestamps are available in all projection.
+- The same timestamps are available in all projections.
 New timestamps are added to the former ones.
 - The layer _ch.kantone.cadastralwebmap-farbe_ uses a WMS service as its source.
 - All layers are available at all scales.
 You have to check